Fenuapeho

 Fenuapeho (c.
 1773–1831), also known as Upaupa, was a prominent chief of the island of Taha'a.
-He served as regent for the young Teri'inohorai, later known as Tapoa II, the grandson of Chief Tapoa I, during a period of significant political and religious transformation in the in the Society Islands.
+He served as regent for the young Teri'inohorai, later known as Tapoa II, the grandson of Chief Tapoa I, during a period of significant political and religious transformation in the Society Islands.
 In April 1831, Fenuapeho undertook a voyage to Bora Bora, but was tragically lost at sea during his return to Taha'a..

 Biography

 Fenuapeho was about fifty years old and the father of a family with ten fine children from four wives when missionaries Daniel Tyerman and George Bennet met him around 1823.
 According to ancient genealogies and land claim documents submitted by his heirs, he is recognized as the great-grandson of Pao, sister of Puni, and a descendant of Teri'itaumihau, who is reputed to have been a prominent and powerful chief of Bora Bora.

 In the early 1800s, Tapoa I held power over the islands of Ra'iātea and Taha'a, having displaced King Tamatoa III.
 He also conquered the island of Bora Bora at the end of 1804, which led chiefs Ma'i III and Tefa'aora II to propose that he become king of Bora Bora in order to promote peace.
 These accounts are consistent with the writings of John Davies, who reported that Tapoa I's daughter Maevarua, who died on July 14, 1809 in Bora Bora from an illness, had been recognized as the principal chief of Bora Bora and Taha'a.
 She left behind her young son, Teri'inohora'i (later known as Tapoa II), orphaned.
 In response, Tapoa I appointed Fenuapeho, a member of his family, as regent of his grandson.
 Tapoa died in Tahiti at the end of November 1812.
 Tamatoa then regained power over the island of Ra'iātea.

 On 3 September 1814, Pōmare II made an unexpected visit to the Leeward Islands after contrary winds diverted the brig Matilda, an Indian vessel commanded by Captain Fowler, from Moorea.
 During his stay, according to testimonies collected from numerous chiefs in 1845, he adopted Teri'inohorai, the grandson of Tapoa I, gave him the name Pōmare, betrothed him to his daughter Aimata (later Pōmare IV), and declared him the legitimate sovereign of Taha'a, thereby replacing his grandfather.
 He was about seven years old at that time.